atmulyana/react-input-validator/docs/index.md

 In web app, `ValidationContext` should be placed next to `form` element to cover all inputs that will be submitted to the server.
 Because of this, `Form` component exists to wrap both components, `ValidationContext` and `form`.
 By using `onSubmit` event, `Form` component arranges `ValidationContext` to execute validation.
-If any invalid input, the sumbit event will be cancelled.
+If any invalid input, the submit event will be cancelled.

 > Coupling `ValidationContext` and `form` element is not a must.
 If you have another purpose,
 > you may place `ValidationContext` element wherever you want.

-`Form` element has all props of `form` element, except `noValidate`. *Built-in* validation is always disabled because `rc-input-validator` takes in charge now.
+`Form` element has all props of `form` element, except `noValidate`. *Built-in* validation is always disabled because `@react-input-validator` takes in charge now.
 Beside `form` props, there is an additional prop:
 - `contextProps` is an object containing [`ValidationContext` props](#validationcontext-properties).
 This object will be delegated as the props of the wrapped `ValidationContext`.